 3 Reasons to Drink Chianti Classico

 Truthfully, this is one of Italy’s hardest wine appellations to explain.
 Simply put, it is a region of regulated wines from the hills between Florence and Siena.
-By law, these wines must contain a minimum of 80% Sangiovese with a maximum of 20% auxillary grapes allowed under the legal code.
+Presently, the laws governing current releases demand that wines must contain a minimum of 80% Sangiovese with a maximum of 20% auxillary grapes allowed under the legal code.
 These auxillary grapes include Colorino, Canaiolo, Merlot and Cabernet Sauvignon (among many others), however, several producers today are choosing the 100% varietal route.
 White grapes have been removed from the formula, although they used to be required.
 Today, they are grown for an occasional bianco and the delicious meditation wine called vin santo.

-Chianti Classico also has three levels of aging requirements that producers can select.
+Chianti Classico also has three levels of aging requirements that producers can select, and this is where recent changes to the code will be most acutely felt.

-- Meanwhile — at the supposed “top of the pyramid” — the Chianti Classico Gran Selezione sees wines undergoing 30 months of aging with three months minimum in bottle.
-Gran Selezione was introduced in 2013 with the 2010 vintage, and these wines are usually reserved for single-vineyard wines made with the best fruit.
-There is an additional clause that the grapes must come from estate-owned fruit.
-However, many winemakers have chosen to skip this designation entirely, so don’t assume wines from this category are automatically better than those labeled Riserva.
+Meanwhile — at the supposed “top of the pyramid” — the Chianti Classico Gran Selezione sees wines undergoing 30 months of aging with three months minimum in bottle.
+The Gran Selezione category was introduced in 2013 with the 2010 vintage, and these wines had been reserved for single-vineyard wines made with the best fruit.

 So how did Chianti Classico arrive at this juncture?
 And where is it headed?